mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/call-workflow.md

 {{< figure src="/attachments/refguide/modeling/application-logic/workflows/workflow-elements/call-workflow/call-workflow-example.jpg" alt="Call Workflow Example" >}}

-You can drag this activity into the working area and a new workflow will be created.
 The calling workflow waits for the called workflow to finish before continuing with the rest of the activities.

 It is also possible to nest **Call Workflow** activities, i.e. to use **Call workflow** in the called workflow.